TheGoodBoi411/dot-net/src/pages/blog/wii-sports.md

 # Today

-I recently played Wii Sports Resort again, trying out some neew sports I didn't focus on last time.
+I recently played Wii Sports Resort again, trying out some new sports I didn't focus on last time.
 At this point, I believe I fully understand the skill system and stamps, and I've attempted going for a few.
 I was able to beat Matt in a swordplay duel, play against the island's table tennis teacher, and wakeboard better than before.
 I then decided to mod the game, installing the [Storm Island](https://gamebanana.com/mods/322739) modpack and playing around with it.